Serzhanov/Ynov_RL/README.md

     streamlit run main.py

 Open a web browser and navigate to the URL provided by Streamlit (typically http://localhost:8501).
 Use the web interface to interact with the crime data.
-You can filter the data, view histograms, and generate pie charts.
+You can filter the data and generate pie charts,also view histograms.
 Explore the geographical distribution of crime data on the map with the heatmap layer.